Skip to Content

 1. WCTC is designated as a Regional Fire Training Center and offers all levels of Wisconsin Firefighter Certification training.

-3. The program is taught by subject matter experts, including several officers from local fire departments.
+3. The training is taught by subject matter experts, including several officers from local fire departments.

 Similar Programs